polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-chains/zombienet/get-started.md

 The local provider does not offer any additional features.

 !!! note
-    The local provider exclusively utilizes the command configuration for nodescollators, which supports both relative and absolute paths.
-You can employ the`default_command` configuration to specify the binary for spawning all nodes inthe relay chain.
+    The local provider exclusively utilizes the command configuration for nodes, which supports both relative and absolute paths.
+You can employ the `default_command` configuration to specify the binary for spawning all nodes in the relay chain.

 ## Configure Zombienet